gavinrozzi/zipcodeR/README.md

 ## Documentation
-Documentation for the project [is available here.](https://gavinrozzi.github.io/zipcodeR/) See the [function reference](https://gavinrozzi.github.io/zipcodeR/reference/) for full details on how to use each of the functions provided by zipcodeR.
+Documentation for the project [is available here.](https://gavinrozzi.github.io/zipcodeR/) See the [reference section](https://gavinrozzi.github.io/zipcodeR/reference/) for full details on how to use each of the functions provided by zipcodeR.

 ## Data Sources
-This project was inspired by the excellent [uszipcode](https://uszipcode.readthedocs.io/index.html) library for Python and utilizes the same backend database released by its author.
-This project also incorporates open data from the U.S. Census Bureau.
+This project was inspired by the excellent [uszipcode](https://uszipcode.readthedocs.io/index.html) library for Python and utilizes the same backend database released by its author under the MIT license.
+This project also incorporates open data from the U.S. Census Bureau and Department of Housing & Urban Development.